Jayne Wrightsman: Biography

 She was born in Michigan, and grew up in Los Angeles.

 Beginning in 1952, she and her husband amassed the finest private collection in the US of the decorative arts of the ancien régime, ultimately donating many objects (comprising the Wrightsman Galleries) to the Metropolitan Museum of Art in New York.
-Jayne Wrightsman also served as a member of the Museum's 100th Anniversary Committee and was elected to the board of trustees in 1975.
+Jayne Wrightsman also served as a member of the museum's 100th Anniversary Committee and was elected to the board of trustees in 1975.

-in 1994 Wrightsman gave an impresssionist painting by Claude Monet entitled "Le Repos Dans le Jardin Argenteuil," to the Metropolitan, but it was discovered to have been looted by Nazis from a Jewish collector during the Holocaust and was sold in 2002 following a settlement with the Newman family.
+in 1994 Wrightsman gave an impressionist painting by Claude Monet entitled "Le Repos Dans le Jardin, Argenteuil," to the Metropolitan, but it was discovered to have been looted by Nazis from a Jewish collector during the Holocaust and was sold in 2002 following a settlement with the Newman family.

 In December 2012, Magnificent Jewels from the Collection of Mrs. Charles Wrightsman raised $15,541,188 at auction with Sotheby's, New York.

 Wrightsman died on April 20, 2019, aged 99.